himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 The following are the various viewing modes provided by the PDF Viewer:

 - **Single Page View**: This mode offers a focused reading experience by displaying one page at a time.
-The arrow icons or navigation options are used to move between pages.
+The navigation options are used to move between pages.

 - **Continuous Scroll**: This mode displays the document on a single scroll, resembling a webpage.
 Scroll vertically to navigate through the document seamlessly.